cambridge-collection/cambridge-collection.github.io/docs/setup-local-viewer.md

 - GitHub access

+Github is used for some of the dependent libraries.
 In order to connect to GitHub securely, configure your account to use a new (or existing) SSH key and add it to your account.
 [Instructions are on GitHub](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account/).

 ## Dependencies